KruttikaBhat/COM525P-Device-Drivers/README.md

 5. Write any shell program with more than 200 lines of source code excluding comments.
 6. Write a C program.
 Compile as a kernel object file with extension .ko.
 Insert above into kernel.
 Also remove.
 7. Write a simple Network Device Driver.
 Write a C program to capture network packets.
 Run this program when you type password in http access through browser.
 Manually find the password typed from captured http packet.
+  * Run sniffer.c in a terminal
+     `gcc sniffer.c -o sniffer -lpcap`
+     `sudo ./sniffer>test.txt ip`
+  * Open a browser and type a password into an http access site, suzh as http://testphp.vulnweb.com/.
+  * Stop the sniffer.c program execution.
+  * A test.txt file will have been created where you can search for the password.

 8. Write a Device Deriver which uses the system call IOCTL to set parameters in a character or block device.
 Also write a user application program that call this driver to set the parameters.
 Check the output.

 9. Write a Keyboard Device driver which captures a password that got typed in a HTTPS secured browser link text box.
 Check the unencrypted password in log.

 15. C program which create a char device,  read and write in that.